Low-Frequency/Klipper-Git-Backup/README.md

 If your're migrating from an old version of the script please just set it up from scratch since pretty much everything has changed.

-If you have any questions, bug reports or requests feel free to DM me on Discord: **Low_Frequency#0831**
+If you have any questions, bug reports or requests feel free to create an issue or DM me on Discord: **Low_Frequency#0831**

 # How does it work?